+describe the role of business ethics in pricing; and (F) (G) analyze legal considerations for pricing.
 (20)The student understands the promotional concepts and strategies needed to communicate information about products, services, images, and ideas to achieve a desired outcome.
-The student is expected to: explain the communication processes as used in promotional activities; (A) (B) evaluate types of promotion; (C) understand the concept of promotional mix; (D) define the role of promotion as a marketing function; (E) describe the use of business ethics in promotion; (F) explore the regulation of promotion; (G) explain the nature of direct marketing channels; (H) model communication channels used in sales promotion; and describe communication channels used in public relations activities.
+The student is expected to: (A) explain the communication processes as used in promotional activities; (B) evaluate types of promotion; (C) understand the concept of promotional mix; (D) define the role of promotion as a marketing function; describe the use of business ethics in promotion; (E) (F) explore the regulation of promotion; (G) explain the nature of direct marketing channels; (H) model communication channels used in sales promotion; and describe communication channels used in public relations activities.
 (I) (21)The student knows that advertising is the paid form of nonpersonal communication about an identified sponsor's products.
-The student is expected to: illustrate types of advertising media; (A) (B) differentiate between product and institutional advertising; and identify and evaluate elements of an advertisement.
+The student is expected to: (A) illustrate types of advertising media; (B) differentiate between product and institutional advertising; and identify and evaluate elements of an advertisement.
 (C) (22)The student knows that business risk is the possibility of loss or failure.
 The student is expected to: categorize business risks; and (A) (B) interpret how various types of risks impact business activities.
 The student knows that marketers responsible for risk management follow a process to decide the (23)best strategy to deal with each risk.
-The student is expected to: (A) evaluate security precautions; and (B) demonstrate knowledge of safety precautions in the workplace.
-The student knows what influences customers before they make a purchase.
-The student is (24)expected to: (A) differentiate among a feature and a benefit; (B) compare and contrast between consumer and organizational buying behavior; (C) determine customer needs and wants; (D) classify buying motives; and (E) analyze how customers and organizations apply the decision-making process.
-The student knows how marketers use the selling process.
-The student is expected to: (25)(A) locate product information; and (B) illustrate the sale process.
-The student understands the techniques and strategies used to foster positive, ongoing (26)relationships with customers to enhance company image.
-The student is expected to: explain the nature of positive customer relations; (A) (B) describe a customer service mindset; (C) explain the management role in customer relations;
+The student is expected to: evaluate security precautions; and (A) demonstrate knowledge of safety precautions in the workplace.
+(B) (24)The student knows what influences customers before they make a purchase.
+The student is expected to: (A) differentiate among a feature and a benefit; (B) compare and contrast between consumer and organizational buying behavior; (C) determine customer needs and wants; (D) classify buying motives; and (E) analyze how customers and organizations apply the decision-making process.
+(25)The student knows how marketers use the selling process.
+The student is expected to: locate product information; and (A) (B) illustrate the sale process.
+(26)The student understands the techniques and strategies used to foster positive, ongoing relationships with customers to enhance company image.
+The student is expected to:

+explain the nature of positive customer relations;